 - Higher cost than a year of mason jars and Boveda, the value case is labor and consistency, not raw cost

-- Wi-Fi setup required for app features (the chamber runs offline, but recipes and graphs need the app)
+- WiFi setup required for app features (the chamber runs offline, but recipes and graphs need the app)

 For growers running both sides of the cycle, the VIVOSUN VGrow Smart Grow Box handles the canopy side of the same ecosystem; the VCure picks up where the VGrow finishes.
 Buying both stacks the VIVOSUN app into a single dashboard for the full grow-to-cure pipeline.